sonaica/mcst_internship/README.md

-internship at the MCST in compiler development
+internship at the MCST in compiler development (the first task)